Differentially Private Dual Gradient Tracking for Distributed Resource Allocation: Preliminaries and Problem Statement

-Traditional algorithms in $\mathcal{A}$ do not have any privacy protection in general~\cite{zhang2020distributed}.
+\begin{remark} In this paper, we focus on adjacent functions with different objective functions but identical coupling constraints, aiming to protect the private information in each agent's local objective function, denoted as $f_i$.
+This approach is common in privacy-preserving distributed resource allocation problems, such as those in \cite{ding2021differentially} and \cite{hu2023achieving}.
+Works that address private coupling constraints, such as \cite{munoz2021private}, are beyond the scope of our study. \end{remark} Traditional algorithms in $\mathcal{A}$ do not have any privacy protection in general~(\cite{zhang2020distributed}).
 To preserve the privacy of agents, we should add some random perturbations or uncertainties to confuse the eavesdropper.
 We denote the class of algorithms $\mathcal{A}$ with random perturbations as $\mathcal{R}$.
 Given a DRA problem $\mathcal{P}$, an iterative randomized algorithm can be considered as a mapping as $\mathcal{R}_{\mathcal{P}}(v_{0}): v_{0} \to \mathcal{O}$, where $v_{0}$ is the set of initial states of the algorithm $\mathcal{R}$ and $\mathcal{O}$ is the observation sequence of all shared messages.

-Let us now define privacy for such a randomized algorithm following the classical $\epsilon$-DP notion introduced by Dwork~\cite{dwork2006differential}.
+Let us now define privacy for such a randomized algorithm following the classical $\epsilon$-DP notion introduced by \cite{dwork2006differential}.

 \begin{definition} ($\epsilon$-DP) For a given $\epsilon > 0$, a randomized iterative algorithm $\mathcal{R}$ solving~\eqref{eq: problem} is $\epsilon$-DP if for any two $\delta$-adjacent resource allocation problems $\mathcal{P}$ and $\mathcal{P}^{\prime}$, any set of observation sequences $\mathcal{O} \subseteq \emph{Range}(\mathcal{R})$\footnote{$\text{Range}(\mathcal{R})$ denotes the set of all possible observation sequences under the algorithm $\mathcal{R}$.} and any initial state $v_{0}$, it holds that